Astrophotography image processing: a beginners' guide

 It’s easy to overdo the contrast or under-saturated stars, but there are plenty of different colours to be drawn out.

-Planets and the Moon
+Processing planets and the Moon

 Imaging the Moon can be achieved with just a DSLR, lens and tripod.
 As you start out you’ll be pleased with the details from a single frame, after making minor adjustments in Photoshop.